 Dwight is a pastor in the Evangelical Lutheran Church in America (ELCA).
 He served congregations in Jackson MS, Charleston SC, and Iowa City IA.
 He also has served as an interim pastor.

 Dwight was the director of the Center for Renewal at Grand View University in Des Moines, IA, from 2006–2014.
 In that role he worked directly with many congregations and their leaders.
 He developed and led the Sacred Practice Leadership Series (SPLaSh), a joint venture with the Alban Institute.
 He moderated an ongoing gathering of judicatory leaders of nine denominations.
 He coordinated a monthly continuing education forum for pastors.
 At Grand View he also served as the Champion for Vocation, leading the University’s efforts to make vocation one of the cornerstones of every student’s college experience.

 Dwight has taught courses on the connection of faith and life at Wartburg Seminary in Dubuque IA, at Luther Seminary in St. Paul MN, and at the Des Moines Pastoral Counseling Center.
 He is part of the team leading the ELCA’s Life of Faith Initiative.
 He is currently the special projects director for the ELCA’s Book of Faith Initiative.

 Dwight has presented at numerous conferences, workshops, and forums.
 Click here for a list of past and upcoming presentations.

 In addition to The Scattering, Dwight’s publications include:

-The litany for the ELCA’s 2017 congregational annual report cover.
+- The Annual Report Litany 2017 for the ELCA’s annual report cover.